-5. Install the front engine through-bolt; then tighten the engine mounting brackets to 16 ft-lb.
+5. Install the front engine through-bolt; then tighten the engine mounting brackets to 16 ft-lb (21.8 N-m).

-- 6. Tighten the nuts on the two rear and one front through-bolt to 29 ft-lb. - 7.
-Connect the shift linkage using the existing hardware. - 8.
+6. Tighten the nuts on the two rear and one front through-bolt to 29 ft-lb (39.4 N-m).

+- Connect the shift linkage using the existing hardware. - 8.
 Install the output drive boot onto the bevel driven gear housing and secure with the existing clamp.